 Sockeye Salmon juveniles typically rear in freshwater lakes for 1-3 years before they begin their seaward migration as smolts, a migration that requires a suite of behavioral and physiological changes (i.e., smoltification; Young et al. 1989) to cope with saltwater.
 While migrating, smolts also face predation from piscivorous fishes, birds, and mammals (Beamesderfer et al. 1996; Blackwell and Juanes 1998; Osterback et al. 2013; Furey et al. 2015; Flávio et al. 2021).
 As such, smolts exhibit a variety of behaviors to reduce their predation risk.
-For instance, both Sockeye Salmon and Atlantic Salmon (Salmo salar, which also undertake seaward migrations) smolts can migrate nocturnally (Ibbotson et al. 2006, 2011; Clark et al. 2016; Furey et al. 2016a), presumably to minimize detection by visual predators.
-Furthermore, smolts can synchronize their migrations to find safety in numbers or “swamp” predators with large pulses of conspecific migrants (Furey et al. 2016a, 2021b).
-However, how densities of migrating smolts could impact the foraging behavior of predators is less well studied.
+For instance, Sockeye Salmon smolts can migrate nocturnally (Clark et al. 2016; Furey et al. 2016a), presumably to minimize detection by visual predators.
+Given that predation is often the ultimate source of mortality for a variety of proximate factors (Miller et al. 2014), methods that allow for direct monitoring of predator-prey interactions would be valuable.

+One method to passively observe predator-prey interactions is Dual-Frequency Identification Sonar (DIDSON).
+The DIDSON system uses acoustic imaging, allowing for passive observations of fish behaviors, size distributions, and relative abundances, including in turbid waters and at night (Burwen et al. 2010; Crossman et al. 2011; Martignac et al. 2015; Moursund et al. 2003; Maxwell and Gove 2007; Nichols et al. 2014).
+Here, we use DIDSON in a system with known smolt-predator relationships to determine if the technology can provide in situ passive observations of predator-prey interactions.

-Chilko Lake (or Tŝilhqox Biny), British Columbia, is home to one of the largest populations of Sockeye Salmon in Canada, and consequently this population is intensively studied (Bradford et al. 2000; Irvine and Akenhead 2013).
+Chilko Lake (or Tŝilhqox Biny, traditional territory of the Xeni Gwet’in First Nations, one of the six communities forming the Tŝilhqot’in Nation), British Columbia, is home to one of the largest populations of Sockeye Salmon in Canada, and consequently this population is intensively studied (Bradford et al. 2000; Irvine and Akenhead 2013).
 Each spring, 10 - >40 million Sockeye Salmon smolts (~96% age-1 smolts, ~4% age-2 smolts; Irvine and Akenhead 2013) emigrate from the lake towards the ocean.
 Acoustic telemetry revealed that the initial migratory corridor in the Chilko River (clear and slow-moving water) is high-risk relative to the turbid waters of the Chilcotin and Fraser Rivers downstream (Clark et al. 2016; Rechisky et al. 2019).
-Bull Trout (Salvelinus confluentus) feed extensively on migrating Sockeye Salmon smolts (Furey et al. 2015) near the Chilko Lake outlet (Furey et al. 2016b) and appear to synchronize their movements with the timing of the Sockeye Salmon smolt out-migration period (Furey and Hinch 2017; Kanigan 2019).
-Furthermore, Bull Trout in Chilko also appear to selectively feed on small smolts or those with specific infections (Furey et al. 2015, 2021a).
-In response, smolts migrate nocturnally and synchronize their movements to numerically overwhelm or swamp predators in the clear upper-river reaches of Chilko Lake (Clark et al. 2016; Furey et al. 2016a).
+Bull Trout (Salvelinus confluentus) feed extensively on migrating Sockeye Salmon smolts (Furey et al. 2015), with Bull Trout caught at the Fisheries and Oceans (DFO) counting fence near the Chilko Lake outlet feeding at the highest rates (Furey et al. 2016b).
+Thus, the fence may be facilitating predator-prey interactions, but fine-scale observations at the fence and other sites are needed to confirm that Bull Trout are actively predating at this structure.
+Smolts, presumably to minimize predation risk, migrate nocturnally and synchronize their movements to numerically overwhelm or swamp predators in the clear upper-river reaches of Chilko Lake (Clark et al. 2016; Furey et al. 2016a).
 Thus, this system is ideal for investigating fine-scale predator-prey interactions.

-One method to passively observe predator-prey interactions is Dual-Frequency Identification Sonar (DIDSON).
-The DIDSON system uses acoustic imaging to allow for passive observations of fish behaviors, size distributions, and relative abundances, including in turbid water and at night (Burwen et al. 2010; Crossman et al. 2011; Martignac et al. 2015; Moursund et al. 2003; Maxwell and Gove 2007; Nichols et al. 2014).
-This technology can also be used to assess fish size distributions and relative abundances (Burwen et al. 2010; Crossman et al. 2011; Martignac et al. 2015).
-The present study uses DIDSON at the Chilko Lake-River outlet during the smolt outmigration to: 1) investigate both spatial and temporal differences in potential Bull Trout feeding activity and 2) determine if Bull Trout activity is synchronized with Sockeye Salmon migrations.
+The present study investigates if DIDSON can be successful at observing and quantifying predator-prey interactions at the Chilko Lake-River outlet during the smolt outmigration by determining: 1) if Bull Trout activity is synchronized with Sockeye Salmon migrations and 2) if such synchrony is location-specific (at the counting fence, vs other locales upstream and downstream).

 <A>Methods: